syntaxwhisper/music-library-guide/README.md

 Then choose the destination directory that will contain your music library.

-Important:
+> [!WARNING]

-When Picard saves files with these settings enabled, it moves them into the destination library.
-The audio itself is not modified, but the files will no longer remain in their original location.

-For this reason, many users maintain a temporary "incoming" directory containing newly acquired music and use Picard to move completed releases into the main library.
+> When **Move files when saving** is enabled, Picard moves files into the destination library.
+Files will no longer remain in their original location after saving.
+For this reason, many users maintain a separate **incoming** directory for newly acquired music and use Picard to move completed releases into the main library.

 ![File Naming settings](images/04-file-naming.png)